 HBO Max: 20 of the Best Movies to Watch Tonight

-From a stylish comedy directed by Wes Anderson to an examination of televangelist Tammy Faye Bakker, here are the movies to watch on the streaming service.
+From stylish comedy The French Dispatch to an examination of televangelist Tammy Faye Bakker, here are the movies to watch on the streaming service.

 More in www.cnet.com